kikrishn/Blog/_posts/2021-03-01-cohomology-intuitively.md

   - mse
 ---

-It feels like I've been opening a lot of posts this way lately, but I was on mse the other day...
+So I was on mse the other day...

 <img src="/assets/images/cohomology-intuitively/letterkenny.jpg">